 Why API Penetration Testing Must Evolve Beyond Standalone Assessments

 Historically, API penetration testing has been conducted as a point-in-time activity, often being done late in the release cycle or as part of compliance-driven audits.
 While this approach may uncover vulnerabilities, it fails to align with how modern software is built and shipped.
-Today’s delivery environments are characterized by:- Continuous deployments
+Today’s delivery environments are characterized by:

 - Rapid API versioning